2014–15 North American winter: Late January–early February blizzard

 A major winter storm occurred from January 31 – February 2, bringing blizzard conditions to the Chicago area with 19.3 in of snow, being the fifth-largest snowfall in city history.
 Detroit received 16.7 in, the third-largest recorded total and largest storm in 40 years.
 Over a foot of snow was reported in locations in Indiana, Iowa, Ohio, and Wisconsin.
 At least 25 cm of snow fell near Toronto.
 Some parts of the Northeast received up to two feet of snow from this storm, as a heavy band of snow stalled over Southern New England.
 However, widespread amounts of between 10 and 15 inches were much more the norm.

 Early February winter storm

 On February 8, Boston experienced its fourth winter storm in as many weeks, with 22 in added to 37 in already on the ground, the most ever.
 Already, the city had set a record snow amount for seven days.
 Boston had received 71.8 in in a month, surpassing the previous record of 58.8 in from February 1978.
 Governor of Massachusetts Charlie Baker declared a state of emergency, and MBTA subway and commuter rail trains were suspended on February 10.
-The Storm was Named Winter Storm Marcus by the weather channel.